 Sic transit gloria mundi

 That is a latin expression that means “Thus passes the glory of the world“.
 In the days of the Roman Empire, one of the most dangerous but also most profitable ways to seek glory was the chariot races or Equirria as the Romans knew them.
 Racers could rise from rags to riches by being successful or they could die mercilessly on the Hippodrome.
 Patrician families and wealthy merchants spent lots of wealth sponsoring teams in order to win their families more respect or political influence and, of course, a lot of money.
-A lot of money was also to be made through gambling.
+A lot of money was also to be made through gambling, which during that time daftar poker 99 was the most popular.
 In the later years of the Roman Empire and the early days of the Byzantine Empire, Emperors and their political rivals started supporting teams too, which was the cause of much political struggle between supporters of different teams and that even started a civil war.
 Chariot Wars attempts to recreate the glory days of that sport that sparked much passion among Roman denizens.
 It is an interesting premise and a rather unusual one for a game.

 Chariot Wars is an arcade racing game released and developed by OM Entertainment for Microsoft Windows and Mac OS computers in addition to iOS and Android mobile devices.
 Chariot Wars is their second game after a racing arcade game called Waveryder although that one is based on futuristic motorboats rather than Roman chariot racing.
 They have two other games in development.